hamboneZA/TwitterSearchReplyBot/README.md

 Run the script and enter the search terms when prompted.

-python3 twitter_app.py

-or

-python twitetr_app.py
+<code>python twitter_app.py</code>

-Script will search every 5 seconds and reply with one of the random phrases set until it is stopped with a Ctrl+C interrupt.
+You may need to make the file executable, so do <code>sudo chmod -x twitter_app.py</code> Script will search every 5 seconds and reply with one of the random phrases set until it is stopped with a Ctrl+C interrupt.